consensus-shipyard/fendermint/docs/localnet.md

 These commands will pull various Docker images from remote repositories, including `fendermint:latest`, by default.

-- To override which fendermint Docker image to pull, set the `FM_DOCKER_TAG` env variable to the desired tag.
+- To override which Fendermint Docker image to pull, set the `FM_DOCKER_TAG` env variable to the desired tag.
-- To use an image built locally, set the `FM_PULL_SKIP` env variable to some value, e.g. `FM_PULL_SKIP=true`.
+- To use a local Fendermint image, set the `FM_PULL_SKIP` env variable to some value, e.g. `FM_PULL_SKIP=true`.

 ## Single node deployment